Michael-Obele/Svelte-MiniApps-sv4/README.md

 3. Select "Install" or "Add to Home Screen."

 Svelte MiniApps will be added to your device's home screen, allowing you to launch it like any other app.

+### Live Version
+You can also access a live version of the Svelte MiniApps project on our website: [Svelte MiniApps](https://svelte-mini-apps.netlify.app/)

 ## Contributing to Svelte MiniApps